History of Clara Tauson in Timeline

 2021: First WTA Tour Singles Titles

-In 2021, Clara Tauson won her first two WTA Tour singles titles at the Lyon Open and Luxembourg Open, along with one Challenger and two ITF tournament wins, leading her to enter the top 50 in the WTA rankings.
+In 2021, Clara Tauson, in her first year as a senior, won her first two WTA Tour singles titles at the Lyon Open and Luxembourg Open, alongside a Challenger and two ITF tournament wins, leading her to enter the top 50 in the WTA rankings.

-In January, Clara Tauson participated in two WTA 1000 tournaments, her first since 2022, and reached second round in both.
+In January 2022, Tauson participated in two WTA 1000 tournaments and reached the second round in both.

 2024: Resurgence

-Since 2024, Clara Tauson has begun to move up in the rankings again.
+Since 2024, Clara Tauson has begun to move up in the rankings again after recovering from injuries.

 January 2025: Billie Jean King Cup Record

-As of January 2025, Clara Tauson had a win-loss record of 16-6 representing Denmark in the Billie Jean King Cup.
+As of January 2025, Clara Tauson has a win–loss record of 16–6 representing Denmark in the Billie Jean King Cup.

-In March 2025, Clara Tauson achieved her career-high singles ranking of world No. 21.
+In July 2025, Clara Tauson achieved her career-high rankings in both singles and doubles, reaching world No. 19 in singles and No. 94 in doubles.

 Since 2025, Clara Tauson's coach has been Kasper Elsvad, who is also her boyfriend.